 What else can you do?

-Please don’t drive quads or trail bikes onto the bay’s foreshore as it causes erosion and disturbs migratory shorebirds, who rest at the water’s edge so they can put on fat stores for their 10,000km breeding migraions to the northern hemisphere each year.
+Please don’t drive quads or trail bikes onto the bay’s foreshore as it causes erosion and disturbs migratory shorebirds, who rest at the water’s edge on the high tide so they can put on fat stores for their 10,000 km breeding migration to the northern hemisphere each year.

 Volunteer on Roebuck Bay projects

 Write a letter

 Write to Shire asking them to improve drainage design to reduce nutrient and sediments flowing into Roebuck Bay and to clean up rubbish in drains before the wet season each year.